AggreBind stabilized treated waste materials.

 With AggreBind you can use shredded plastic, paper, cloth, flyash and more.
 The only proviso is that all metals must be removed.

-AggreBind soil stabilizer is a complex, water based, styrene acrylic cross- linking polymer that is environmentally friendly.
+AggreBind soil stabilizer is a complex, water based, cross- linking copolymer that is environmentally friendly.
 It coats the surfaces of a wide range of contaminated materials, rendering them harmless and inert, and binds them together.

 With AggreBind we don’t stop with plastic bag powdered waste, we do more.